mansour-ahmed/mansour.blog/static/content/posts/jamstack-what-why-how/jamstack-what-why-how.md

 - Netlify for the infra structure (CDN and serverless functions)
 - Contentful as a headless CMS

-Let analyze some of the key elements for this architecture.
+Lets analyze some of the key elements for this architecture.

 ### Content